umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Grid-Layout/Build-Your-Own-Editor.md

         $scope.control.value = "my new value";
     });

-Finally, we need to tell Umbraco load this JavaScript controller when the Umbraco application boots, this is also just like building a property editor, so add your javascript(and css dependencies) in the `package.manifest` file in the `/yourpackage` folder, and configure it to load your controller file.
+Finally, we need to tell Umbraco load this JavaScript controller when the Umbraco application boots, this is also just like building a property editor, so add your JavaScript (and css dependencies) in the `package.manifest` file in the `/yourpackage` folder, and configure it to load your controller file.

     {
         "gridEditors": [